Telling Public Radio’s Story

 3. What impact did your key initiatives and partnerships have in your community?
 Describe any known measurable impact, such as increased awareness, learning or understanding about particular issues.
 Describe indicators of success, such as connecting people to needed resources or strengthening conversational ties across diverse neighborhoods.
 Did a partner see an increase in requests for related resources?
 Please include direct feedback from a partner(s) or from a person(s) served.

 WUNC has daily impact on a large listening audience.
 It is the most listened to radio station for persons 25+ in the Raleigh market.
-As the number one station we reach a broad cross-section of the community and spark conversations and actions that are often happen out of our view.
+As the number one station, we reach a broad cross-section of the community and spark conversations and actions that often happen out of our view.

 WUNC strives to serve as broad an audience as possible with its news and information programming.
-In FY19 we produced and distributed dozens of reports on how the pandemic and calls for racial justice affected the lives of minority groups including new immigrants and those for whom English is a second language.
-Stories topics included the plight of a Congolese refugee trying to reunite their family under changing immigration laws and tension caused by an expanding partnership between ICE and the Alamance County Sheriff’s Department.
-In the coming year, WUNC reporter Naomi Prioleau was invited to join a year-long partnership lead by the PRX show The World called “Every 30 Seconds.”
-The series will report on issues, concerns and challenges that drive voting amongst young Latino voters.
+In FY20 we produced and distributed dozens of reports on how the pandemic and calls for racial justice affected the lives of minority groups including new immigrants and those for whom English is a second language.
+Story topics included Black funerals, the dismantling of Confederate statues, and political tension with racial undertones in Alamance County.
+In FY20, WUNC reporter Naomi Prioleau participated in a year-long partnership lead by the PRX show The World called “Every 30 Seconds.”
+The series reported on issues, concerns and challenges that drive voting among young Latino voters.
 In the coming year, WUNC will produce a three-part podcast series on Civil Rights pioneer Pauli Murray.
 WUNC will also continue to focus a weekly episode of its news podcast, “Tested,” on racial justice issues.